withlet11/ClockWithPlanisphere/README.md

 # Clock with Planisphere
 This is a clock application with a planisphere for Android.
 The planisphere shows the current sky at the observation location by setting the latitude and the longitude.
 You can switch the northern and southern celestial hemispheres.
+The application name was changed in April 2023.

 ## Requirement
 API 26 (Android 8.0) or later